alemigo/splitfile/README.md

 # splitfile

 Python file-like object that facilitates reading and writing of binary data split across multiple volumes (files) of a specified size.
-Includes support for compression and encryption.
-Sequential read/write methods only.
+Supports random access IO.

-Can be used with modules such as tarfile, enabling read/write of compressed, encrypted, and split tar archives (use 'w|' and 'r|' tarfile stream modes).
+Can be used with modules such as tarfile, zipfile, lzma, etc. enabling read/write of split archives.

 ### Examples
 ```